Medical Laboratory Science: Program Overview

 - Join a professional society as a student member

-The Medical Laboratory Science professional program consists of two parts: didactic (classroom learning) and clinical (practice in the medical laboratory).
+The Medical Laboratory Science professional program consists of three parts: didactic (classroom learning), research, and clinical (practice in the medical laboratory).
 After program completion, graduates should take a national certification examination.

 All students entering one of the Medical Laboratory Science degree programs are required to have a criminal background check before matriculating.
 The student’s ability to begin the clinical portion of the program and to complete certification and licensure requirements for entry into the profession may depend on documentation of such things as drug screening and a background check for a history of criminal offenses.
 A drug screen is required before entering the clinical practica.
 Students are prohibited from using academic or professional credentials until the satisfactory completion of a degree and appropriate credentials are awarded.

 Medical Laboratory Science (MS): Technical Standards

 Rush University is committed to diversity and to attracting and educating students who will make the population of health care professionals representative of the national population.

 Our core values-I CARE (innovation, collaboration, accountability, respect and excellence)-translate into our work with all students, including those with disabilities.
 Rush actively collaborates with students to develop innovative ways to ensure accessibility and creates a respectful, accountable culture through our confidential and specialized disability support.
 Rush is committed to excellence in accessibility; we encourage students with disabilities to disclose and seek accommodations.

 The following technical functions are required of all students enrolled in the Medical Laboratory Science program: